mohab-sameh/Minimal-Webflow-to-Ghost-Portfolio/README.md

-# Minimal Porfolio Template for Ghost CMS
+# Minimal Portfolio Template for Ghost CMS

 This is an minimal Ghost-powered CMS Blog template developed on Webflow and converted to Ghost to break away from Webflow's pricey CMS, while benefiting from Ghost's insanely fast performance.